"

 • TEF or thermic effect of food measures energy used to digest, absorb and metabolize food.

-• Cold-induced thermogenesis refers to energy used to keep the body warm during cold temperatures.
+• Cold-induced thermogenesis refers to energy use to keep the body warm during cold temperatures.

 The BMR or RMR are measured using either direct or indirect calorimetry.
 During direct calorimetry the person is placed into a small room, the metabolic chamber.
 The heat the body radiates is measured and then converted into kcal.
-Indirect calorimetry uses a mask to measures to oxygen uptake and carbondioxid exhalation.
+Indirect calorimetry uses a mask to measure oxygen uptake and carbon dioxide exhalation and calculates energy use from those results.

 The BMR can vary 25 to 30 % between individuals.
 We all know people who eat large amounts and never gain weight while others constantly struggle to maintain body weight.

-Some fcators influencing the BMR/RMR are non-modifiable.
+Some factors influencing the BMR/RMR are non-modifiable.
 Non-modifiable factors are:

 • Age: After age 30 the BMR declines slightly but steadily (~1-2 % per decade).
 Part of the decline can be attributed to a loss of muscle mass, but there is also decline due to aging.